According to Genesys, of some 1400 Cannabis accessions in global genebanks, as few as five could be from subsp. indica.

 Himalaya: I suspect further splitting may be in order—in other words, that typical Himalayan domesticates could be classified as a separate taxon from var. indica.
 With that, I have doubts about var. himalayensis as defined in the current taxonomic key.

 The shortcomings of the study as regards the Himalaya appear mostly to be due to available herbarium specimens not being adequately representative.
-That said, the historical and modern accounts of Himalayan Cannabis on which the study relies can be quite misleading.
+That said, the historical and modern accounts of Himalayan Cannabis on which the study relies can also be quite misleading.
 There’s a long-standing tendency to claim that Himalayan charas is harvested from wild plants.
 It can be, but these wild-growing (rather than truly wild) populations yield an inferior product known as “jungli”, which sells at a fraction of the price of charas from cultivated fields.
 An essential Victorian document, the Indian Hemp Drugs Commission (IHDC) is clear on this distinction.